 Valley Fest (2-4 August)

-Dig out your neaon and pull on your dancing wellies for this family-friendly foodie festival which takes place overlooking Chew Valley Lake.
+Dig out your neon and pull on your dancing wellies for this family-friendly foodie festival which takes place overlooking Chew Valley Lake.
 As well as tons of activities for kids – veg picking, kids yoga, a farm academy, mini raves, storytelling and a childrens’ parade – there’s some big musical headliners this year, including Basement Jaxx, Razorlight, Tom Odell and a DJ set from Leftfield.
-Expect demonstrations from local chefs, producers and farmers, plus gourmet feasts.

 Redfest is a fantastic community festival held in East Bristol and draws artists and performers of all kinds from across the local area and further afield.